-Accountability International is governed by a board of trustees.
-To maintain the independence, impartiality and reliability of the foundation, AI has adopted transparent and publicly available codes and policies.
+Accountability International is governed by a Board of Trustees.
+To maintain the independence, impartiality, and reliability of the foundation, Accountability International has adopted transparent and publicly available codes and policies.

 Rodrigo was also the Executive Director of the World Infection Fund (WIF) based at Karolinska Institute in Stockholm, International Competence (IK) and formerly the Chief Executive of the International AIDS Society.
 Born in Chile, Rodrigo moved to Sweden as a refugee as a child.

 Dr Tlou is a Botswana specialist in HIV/AIDS and women's health, and a nursing educator.
 She was Botswana's Minister of Health from 2004 to 2008.

 Dr Tlou is currently Chair of the Global HIV Prevention Coalition and is the former Director of the UNAIDS Regional Support Team for Eastern and Southern Africa.
 Dr Tlou has received many national and International awards, among them the 2017 Christianne Reimann award (the highest honor in the nursing profession) and is the 2003 winner of the International Nightingale Medal (awarded to those distinguished in the nursing field).

 Siva is currently Executive Director of ARROW, Malaysia and comes from a diverse range of work experiences: English Literature, Critical and Cultural Theory, teaching, magazine editor, writer.
 Siva joined ARROW first as a consultant on the IRRMA project findings titled ‘Rights and Realities’ and later as Programme Manager, Information and Communications.